agouwin/FCND-Motion-Planning/writeup_template.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
-In planning utils, the basic utitlies including building grid, action class, action validation, A star search and etcs.
+In planning utils, the basic utitlies including:
+1. building grid: The discretize the map into blocks of 1m-1m block;
+2. action class: All the allowed actions for the A* algorithm
+3. action validation: To check whether each move is valid;
+4. A star search: The essential path finding algorithm
+5. Trajectory pruning algorithm: Pruning the trajectory and save way points

-In motion_planning, it is an event driven flying system which was inherit from the backyard flyer project.
+In motion_planning, it is an event driven drone control system which was inherit from the backyard flyer project.
 On top of the stages in backyard flyer, it also adds the planning stage.
+Inside planning stage, the algorithm will:
+1. discrete the map into grids;
+2. set the global home position;
+3. set the global/local goal position;
+4. plan out the route to the goal;
+5. optimize the way points by pruning;
+6. send the way points to the state machine;

 ### Implementing Your Path Planning Algorithm